 The course surveys leading and emerging technologies in the cyber security field.
 The objective for students is to research, evaluate and recommend emerging cyber/information security technologies.
 Students will also determine security system implementation strategies for best-fit solutions for the organization.
 Topics covered in this course include evolutionary technology development and adoption in organizations.
-Prerequisite(s): MGT 510 or concurrent, CSC 550
+Prerequisite(s): CSC 550